edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 So the general structure should be:
 1. Your main.cpp file should call Bullet::Update(dt) and Bullet::Render() in the appropriate places.
 These are static functions.
 2. The Bullet class will the interate through all bullets in the array when the appropriate static function is called.
-When updating we call _update() on each bullet, when rendering we call window.draw()
+When updating we call _Update() on each bullet, when rendering we call window.draw()
 3. _Update() checks if the bullet is on screen.
 If so, it moves it as appropriate and looks for collisions with our Ships.
 4. If it hits an appropriate ship, it calls the Explode() function on it, which should... you know, make it explode.
 5. The Player class should check for a keypress in it's Update function, and call Bullet::Fire to shoot a bullet.